 As a power station, Brisbane Powerhouse supplied electricity to the trams, as well as a range of inner city suburbs.
 When this tramway was decommissioned in the 60s, a new crowd moved in.
 Hordes of squatters and artists made their home amongst dangerous industrial structures and left a legacy of graffiti, or what is now officially known as heritage-listed aerosol art.

 Brisbane Powerhouse sits along the Brisbane River, and New Farm Park is our backyard.
 Nowadays we are surrounded by family homes and low-rise apartment buildings, and our energy reflects our surrounding community.
 The building is now open to everyone – international and local artists, idealists, rebels, revellers and families.

-Our on-site restaurants boast exquisite river views, treating diners to contemporary Italian food (Bar Alto) and modern Australian fare (Watt).
+Our on-site restaurants boast exquisite river views, treating diners to Bar Alto and Mary Mae’s.
 We also have artists-in-residence creating fantastic new works, a year-round program of festivals and events and tenants from a variety of industries.
 From a once-bustling power-station to a centre for contemporary culture, Brisbane Powerhouse is still open and a place where things are built that electrify the city.
 We’re not merely a frame, we are the art within.